You want smart political talk without the meltdowns?

 What's your question?

-And if you're gonna That's not true.
+And if you're going to.

 Convicted felons are not allowed to have firearms in this country.

-Did you know this judge in a similar case in Delaware put somebody in jail for five years for a similar charge?
+that's not true if you're gonna for prosecuting people who didn't it okay so you want you so you're just angry that the laws being enforced Did you know this judge in a similar case in Delaware put somebody in jail for five years for a similar charge?

 I think it's fine.